joram/battlesnake-swunetic/README.md

 Given 100 sample games run with a set of snakes, a set of new snakes will be generated based on the winner(s) of the 100 games.
 A certain amount of random varience will be introduced as well.
 This second generation of snakes, in theory, should be better than the first set of snakes.

+## Heuristics
+These are the core of this logic, the better the heuristics the better the snake can be.
+A heuristic is just a simple function that takes a game board and returns a direction.

 ## Repetition
 Iterating on these snakes should give us better and better snake... profit?